replikativ/replikativ/README.md

 ### Scheme 0: Personal applications

-For "high-level", low write-throughput data (like a port of a classical desktop application for personal data management) which is not immediately synchronized in a global state between several users by your application, everything is fine and you don't need to worry about CAP.
+For "high-level", low write-throughput data (like a port of a classical desktop application for personal data management) which is not immediately replicated in a global state between several users by your application, everything is fine and you don't need to worry about CAP.
 An example would be a personal address book manager, a personal todo app, ...
 All you need to do is cover conflict resolution.

 ### Scheme 1: Tree of coordinators